 Theocratic leaders, 1616–1907

 Zhabdrung's family carried on controlling Bhutan after his death.
-Still, political unrest was exacerbated by the energy struggle among exact branches of Zhabdrung's circle of relatives.
-An assembly of delegates from all around the USA decided unanimously in 1907 Gongsar Ugyen Wangchuck as the first hereditary King of Bhutan.
-This signaled the start of a monarchy spanning until today.
+Still, political unrest was exacerbated by the energy struggle among the exact branches of Zhabdrung's circle of relatives.
+An assembly of delegates from all around the USA decided unanimously in 1907 to appoint Gongsar Ugyen Wangchuck as the first hereditary King of Bhutan.
+This signaled the start of a monarchy that has spanned until today.

 Exclaves of Bhutan in western Tibet